Aroundtown (ETR:AT1) Given a €7.75 Price Target at Kepler Capital Markets

-Aroundtown (ETR:AT1) has been given a €7.75 ($9.12) price objective by investment analysts at Kepler Capital Markets in a note issued to investors on Wednesday, Borsen Zeitung reports.
-The brokerage currently has a “buy” rating on the stock.
-Kepler Capital Markets’ price objective suggests a potential upside of 59.10% from the company’s current price.
+Aroundtown (ETR:AT1) has been given a €7.75 ($9.12) price target by equities researchers at Kepler Capital Markets in a note issued to investors on Tuesday, Borsen Zeitung reports.
+The brokerage presently has a “buy” rating on the stock.
+Kepler Capital Markets’ price objective would indicate a potential upside of 65.81% from the stock’s previous close.

 Aroundtown SA, together with its subsidiaries, operates as a real estate company in Germany, the Netherlands, the United Kingdom, Belgium, and internationally.
 It invests in commercial and residential real estate properties, such as office, hotel, logistics, wholesale, retail, and other properties.
 The company was formerly known as Aroundtown Property Holdings PLC and changed its name to Aroundtown SA in September 2017.